tylerjohnhaden/ServerlessWithCivicIdentity/blog/adding-civic-integration-to-your-boilerplate-aws-static-website.md

 Civic's [client side documentation](https://docs.civic.com/#Browser) shows how to integrate their code into your website.
 Their client side is CDN hosted: [https://hosted-sip.civic.com/js/civic.sip.min.js](https://hosted-sip.civic.com/js/civic.sip.min.js).

+To use it we can simply add it into our `index.html`:

 ```html
 <html>
 ...